12 Nursing Student Skills for Resume Writing: How to Make Your First Nursing Resume Stand Out

 4. IV Line Placement and Infusions

-IVs are another one of the bread-and-butter skills of qualified nurses, so reassure employers that you are comfortable placing IV catheters and starting and managing infusions.
+IVs are another one of the basic skills of qualified nurses, so reassure employers that you are comfortable placing IV catheters and starting and managing infusions.

 5. Patient Safety and Infection Control